Best iPad for 1-to-1 and 1-to-Many Classrooms

 My iPad Purchasing Recommendation

-After two years using iPad 2 in my 1-to-1 iPad math classroom, I see no need for any of the features offered by the latest generation iPad or iPad Mini.
+After two years of using iPad 2 in my 1-to-1 iPad math classroom, I see no need for any of the features offered by the latest generation iPad or iPad Mini.
 Our school recently purchased a class set of iPad Mini devices that offer a better camera for still photos as well as recording video, but it is tough to notice a dramatic difference in quality.
 Siri is also another feature that seems beneficial for the classroom, but we have not utilized the feature extensively enough to justify influencing a purchasing decision.

 In any case, I think the 4th Generation iPad Retina should be eliminated from consideration completely due to a high price point and added features that are not significant to enhance learning in the classroom.